Arts & Entertainment Community

 Middle Point Military Reservation

 Originally known as Middle Point Military Reservation, the site was established around 1900 to reinforce Fort Ward on Bainbridge Island across the water.
-Both sites were positioned to protect the nearby Puget Sound Naval Shipyard in Bremerton, with Middle Point specifically maintaining an underwater minefield.
-The mines could be remotely detonated, were anchored in place and suspended from cables in a narrow section of the Puget Sound called Rich Passage.
+Both sites were positioned to protect the nearby Puget Sound Naval Shipyard in Bremerton, with Middle Point there to operate an underwater minefield.
+The mines, designed to be remotely detonated, were suspended from cables and anchored in place in a narrow section of the Puget Sound called Rich Passage.

 Our day

-From the main beach, we took the main trail uphill toward Battery Mitchell, but veered onto a small cliff path that led down to a quiet stretch of shoreline.
-Fallen trees formed a natural criss-cross jungle gym for Clara and Wyatt to navigate.
-Soon we were all crouched at the base of the bluff examining striped cliff layers in shades of rust, tan and grey, sandy rock that crumbled in our hands, and what 9-year-old Wyatt was certain were volcanic fragments.
+From the main beach, we took a trail uphill toward Battery Mitchell, but detoured to small cliff path leading down to a quiet outcrop of shoreline away from the crowds.
+Fallen trees formed a natural criss-cross jungle gym for Clara and Wyatt to navigate and the adults followed (I always let the kids go first so I can keep eyes on them).
+Soon, we were all crouched at the base of the bluff examining its layered shades of rust, tan and grey; sandy rocks that crumbled in our hands; and a few pieces of what 9-year-old Wyatt was certain were volcanic fragments.

 Battery Mitchell